p10ns11y/bookshelf/INSTRUCTIONS.md

 Editing the note works just fine, but you do have to wait 300ms for the debounce feature.
 See if you can figure out how to use `jest.useFakeTimers()` and `jest.useRealTimers()` to speed that up (it takes fewer changes than you think).

-💰 Long after recording the videos, I discovered a critical issue that lead to some flaky tests when using fake timers and react-query together.
-After much agonizing pain, I finally figured out the solution to the problem and I've updated the codebase to handle this.
-I suggest for this extra credit you take a look at the `src/setupTests.extra-5.js` file and just copy/paste the `afterEach` at the end of that rather than subject yourself to the same pain I went through.
-Hopefully the code comments there help give you an idea of what's going on there.

 **Files:**